Mill Pond Park and Beach

 Shiawassee Basin Preserve

 Five hundred and fourteen (514) acres located west of downtown Davisburg.
 Park entrances are located off of both Eaton and Davisburg Roads.
 Nature trails are located at both the Eaton Road and Davisburg Road entrances.
 The Davisburg Road entrance closes at the first snowfall with accumulation of one inch or greater.
 Horses, mountain bikes and other high impact activities are not permitted in the Preserve.
-An outdoor pavilion with picnic tables and grills, restrooms, ponds for fishing, ball diamonds, soccer fields and the Springfield Township Civic Center are all accessible from the Davisburg Road entrance.
+An outdoor pavilion with picnic tables and grills, restrooms, ponds for fishing, ball diamonds and the Springfield Township Civic Center are all accessible from the Davisburg Road entrance.
 The pavilion is available for use on a first come, first served basis or by reservation.
 A Security Deposit, completed Rental Agreement and Rental Fee are required for reservation.
 Find out more information about renting this facility.

 This preserve is home to many wildlife species including White-Tail Deer, Eastern Massasauga Rattlesnake, Coyotes, among many others.